 12. Contributions beyond science and engineering

 As part of this project, we have been working with W. Bradford Paley (Digital Image Design, Inc) who is a consultant on design of Graphical User Interfaces.
 Mr. Paley is an interaction designer, who brings visual interface ideas to clients on Wall Street, the design/art fields, and now to science in the context of the “VirtualPlant” Project.
 The VirtualPlant project has adapted and adopted TextArc, a text mining tool developed by Brad Paley.
+[Have we really used this?]
 We are in the process of implementing a statistical analysis tool that can be used with TextArc to give quantitative value to this tool.
 The statistical applications that we develop as part of VirtualPlant, can be used in all applications of TextArc to mining text data from any source: literature, stock market and to other aspects of the business world.

 We also have regular meetings/discussions with Corinna Cortés (Director of Google Research, New York) and Mehryar Mohri (NYU-Courant) to explore the use of machine learning methods to predict the function of Arabidopsis genes.
-Our biology-driven problems are similar to those encountered in the analysis of the World Wide Web.
+[I don’t think this is true any more] Our biology-driven problems are similar to those encountered in the analysis of the World Wide Web.
 Thus, the ideas emerging from our discussions and the results of using the prediction algorithms we are testing could help the general problem of label prediction where the amount of unlabeled data far exceeds that of the labeled training sets.

 In addition to our intellectual contributions, our object system architecture and database design is flexible enough that can be used to represent arbitrary data types in non-biological contexts.